warrior-cultures-and-training

 Debriefing is the engine of learning.
 After each exercise, facilitators should lead a debrief that covers:

-- What happened? (objective account of events)
+- What happened? (objective account of events, timeline reconstruction)

 Safety Protocols